Taniyamittal/Simon-Game/README.md

 3. You need to maintain the order of the box being highlighted
 4. If you get the sequence wrong ,Game will be over.

+# Technology
+Technology Used : HTML, CSS and JavaScript

 # Github Page
 https://taniyamittal.github.io/Simon-Game/